Domestic terrorism in the United States: Pottawatomie Creek Massacre (1856)

 Abolitionist John Brown with like-minded settlers killed five pro-slavery settlers north of Pottawatomie Creek in Franklin County, Kansas.

 Mountain Meadows Massacre (1857)

 The Mountain Meadows massacre was a series of attacks on the Baker–Fancher emigrant wagon train, at Mountain Meadows in southern Utah.
 The attacks began on September 7 and culminated on September 11, 1857, resulting in the mass slaughter of the emigrant party by members of the Utah Territorial Militia from the Iron County district, a Mormon group, together with some Paiute Native Americans.
 Intending to leave no witnesses and thus prevent reprisals, the perpetrators killed all the adults and older children – about 120 men, women, and children in total.
 Seventeen children, all younger than seven, were spared.

 Harper's Ferry Massacre (1859)

 Abolitionist John Brown leads a raid on Harper's Ferry arsenal to get weapons for arming slaves to resist slavery.
 Most of his men were killed, and he was tried for treason and hanged.

+Lawrence Massacre (1863)

+On August 21, 1863, the Confederate guerrilla group Quantrill's Raiders led by William Quantrill raided on the Unionist town of Lawrence, Kansas due to the town's long support of abolition.
+They ransacked the entire town and massacred about 190 civilians in the process.

+St. Albans Raid (1864)

+On October 19, 1864, Confederate soldiers without uniform operating from Canada raided the border town of St. Albans, Vermont, robbing $208,000 from three banks, holding hostages, killing a civilian, attempting to burn the entire town with Greek fire, then escaping back to Canada.
+The raiders were then arrested by British authorities under an extradition request from the U.S. government, but were later freed by a Canadian court on the grounds that they were considered combatants rather than criminals.